DinyoDyankov/MyGame/README.md

 # MyGame
-My first console game and still working on applying OOP principles in best possible way To implement:
+My first console game and still working on applying OOP principles in best possible way.
+To implement:
    - auto resizing of the console screen/game screen
    - organaise classes into folders and subfolders